dialvare/MicroShift-OSTreeSystems-blog/README_ES.md

 EOF
 ````

-Deploy a test application to ensure that everything was well configured and is working as expected:
+Deploy an *nginx* test application to ensure that everything was well configured and is working as expected:

 ````
 oc create ns test